University of Tennessee, Knoxville

 This course provides students with basic skills and hands-on experience developing high-level accelerator control applications.
-The course should be of particular interest to students and scientists interested in the commissioning, operation and control operation of control of accelerators in research laboratories, and interest in gaining experience with the XAL application framework.
+The course should be of particular interest to students and scientists interested in the commissioning and control of accelerators in research laboratories, and interest in gaining experience with the Open XAL application framework.

-Introduction to Accelerator Physics course; computer programming experience in an object-oriented language is desirable; Java and Python are used extensively.
+Introduction to Accelerator Physics course; computer programming experience in an object-oriented language; Java, Ruby and Python are used extensively.

 This course combines interleaved instruction in high-level accelerator control software with basic principles of beam optics, acceleration, beam dynamics in both storage rings and linear accelerators.
 The materials in the lectures will be reinforced by extensive computer exercises that simulate solving problems in the control of real accelerators.

 The course consists of lectures in the morning (3 hrs. per class day), and an afternoon computer laboratory (3 hours daily) plus graded homework.